 Dynamic contact angles can be measured by using two different approaches; changing the volume of the droplet or by using tilting cradle.
 Figure 2 (a) shows the principle of the volume changing method.
 In short, a small droplet is first formed and placed on the surface.
 The needle is then brought close to the surface and the volume of the droplet is gradually increased while recording at the same time.
 This will give the advancing contact angle.
 The receding angle is measured the same way but this time, the volume of the droplet is gradually decreased.
 In Figure 2 (b), the principle of the tilting cradle method is shown.
 The droplet is placed on the substrate, which is then gradually tilted.
 The advancing angle is measured at the front of the droplet just before the droplet starts to move.
 The receding contact angle is measured at the back of the droplet, at same time point.

-Attension supplies three instruments for optical tensiometry:
+Attension supplies two instruments for optical tensiometry:

 Optical tensiometry is the best choice when liquid-solid interactions and/or solid properties (such as surface free energy) are measured on samples that are not homogeneous and regular in size and shape.
 The main benefits are following: